tjbalzer/clab-aoscx-labs/01_layer_2/03_deploying_mstp/README.md

 Number of topology changes    : 1
 Last topology change occurred : 2149 seconds ago
 ```
-In the above we can see the newly configured switch port act like a regular P2P port and we know that it will go into a
+In the above output we can see the newly configured switch port act like a regular P2P port and we know that it will go into a
 learning and listening phase which is undesirable for ports connected to endpoints.

 On Switch C configure the following: